 This blueberry balsamic BBQ sauce definitely teeters on the tart side ever so slightly but the blueberries help keep things in check with their summer sweetness.

-Serve these BBQ turkey legs with some bright greens and you’ve got yourself one heck of a delicious and easy summer meal (Disney style!) proving turkey can really be enjoyed all year round, not just for the holidays!
+Serve these BBQ turkey legs with some bright greens and maybe some appropriately color matched mashed purple sweet potatoes or purple sweet potato fries and you’ve got yourself one heck of a delicious and easy summer meal (Disney style!) proving turkey can really be enjoyed all year round, not just for the holidays!

 - 4 turkey legs (about 1-1 1/4 pounds each)